 If your prediction is correct, you can make a profit.
 However, if you’re wrong, you could lose money.
-Options trading is therefore not for everyone.
+Future and Options trading is therefore not for everyone.
 Before deciding to trade options, you should carefully consider your financial goals and risk tolerance.
 You should also be aware of the potential risks, such as the possibility of losing more money than you invest.

 Pick which options to buy or sell

 When it comes to investing, there are a lot of different approaches that you can take.
 Some people try to pick stocks that will go up in value, while others focus on finding companies that are undervalued.
 However, the most successful investors know that the key to success is to buy low and sell high.